tezos-commons/baseDAO/docs/specification.md

 (nat %flush)
 ```

-- Finish voting process on an amount of proposals for which their `proposal_flush_time`
+- Finish voting process on an amount of proposals for which their `proposal_flush_level`
-  was reached, but their `proposal_expire_time` wasn't yet.
+  was reached, but their `proposal_expire_level` wasn't yet.
 - The order of processing proposals are from 'the oldest' to 'the newest'.
-  The proposals which have the same timestamp due to being in the same block,
+  The proposals which have the same level due to being in the same block,
   are processed in the order of their proposal keys.
 - Frozen tokens from voters and proposal submitter associated with those proposals
   are returned in the form of tokens in governance token contract: